Skip to main content

 Geocaching in Madison Parks

-• Geocaching is only allowed in general parklands in the City of Madison.
-It is prohibited at the following locations: Forest Hill Cemetery, Olbrich Botanical Gardens, all City of Madison conservations parks, all City of Madison golf courses and all areas with identified Indian Mounds.
+• Prohibited areas include: Forest Hill Cemetery, Olbrich Botanical Gardens, all conservations parks, all City of Madison golf courses and all areas around burial mounds.

 Process for Permission